How To Grill Ribs

 Basting ribs with a barbecue sauce adds a tangy, sweet glaze to the meat.
 To prevent the sauce from burning, it’s best to wait until the final stages of cooking before applying it.
 Apply the sauce using a brush or a basting mop, making sure to coat both sides of the ribs.
 Let the sauce caramelize on the ribs for a few minutes before serving.

-See also How To Grill A Ham
+See also How Long To Cook Steaks On Grill

 Mopping with Flavored Liquid